 Places to visit in East Devon with kids – family-friendly days out

-Whether you’re up for a bracing walk along the Jurassic Coast, want to hand-feed deer or see historic landmarks there’s plenty of great places to visit in East Devon with kids.
-Here are some of our favourites that we can personally recommend if you’re looking for things to see and do between Axminster and Exeter:
+Whether you’re up for a bracing walk along the Jurassic Coast, want to hand-feed deer or see historic landmarks there’s plenty of great places to visit in East Devon between Axminster and Exeter.
+We’ve had short holidays in East Devon a couple of times in recent years and have really enjoyed spending time here on the border with Dorset, rarely being stuck for things to do.
+Here are some of our favourites days out we can personally recommend if you’re looking for East Devon attractions:

 Go native at Wildwood Escot

 If you’d like a rare glimpse of some of Britain’s native animals in their natural habitats then head to Wildwood Escot at Ottery St Mary.
 We visited on a cool Spring day and found plenty to do from watching red squirrels forage for nuts to exploring the woodland walks and playing Saxons in the recreated village.
 New to the park soon after our visit was a park of grey wolves who can now be seen roaming the forest.
 You’ll also find playgrounds, a trampoline, a beech maze and a soft play barn for younger kids.
 Read our full review of Wildwood Escot for more reasons to visit.

 Visitor snapshot: Open all year round | No dogs | Free parking

 Take a ride back in time on Seaton Tramway